ralfspoeth/json/README.md

 class in the same package has not been battle-tested thus far but satisfies our needs.

+Beginning with version 1.1.25 we've added a number of tests from the JSON test suite which revealed some issues parsing especially non-well-formed JSON documents; current progress improves upon the current stability.
+The API surface however doesn't change.

 The `Path` and `Queries` classes in package `io.github.ralfspoeth.json.query` are still in development yet prove to be useful.

+The `JsonReader` interface now implements `Iterator` such that it allows reading streams of elements.

 ## Getting Started